Rock U

 Rock U (also known as Kara 1st Mini Album) is the first extended play by South Korean girl group Kara.
 It was released on July 25, 2008.
 Rock U was released as the lead single.

-This was also the first album to feature the two new members of the group; Kang Jiyoung and Goo Hara, following the departure of former member Kim Sunghee.
+This was also the first album to feature the two new members of the group; Goo Hara and Kang Jiyoung, following the departure of former member Kim Sunghee.
 The release also showed a big transition from the group's original "strong female" image to a "cute and natural" appeal, shifting from the R&B sound of their debut to bubblegum pop.